 The title of the hardest-working muscle in the body, however, goes to your heart.
 The heart beats more than 3 billion times in a person’s life, pumping a minimum of 2,500 gallons of blood every day.

 You’re born with about 10,000 taste buds.
-Once you pass 50 years old, you may start to lose some of them.
+Once you pass 50 years old, you may

 The taste cells in your taste buds respond to at least five basic taste qualities: